Binghamton Whalers

 The Binghamton Whalers were an ice hockey team in the American Hockey League, playing in Binghamton, New York, USA, at the Broome County Veterans Memorial Arena.

 History

 The Whalers were generally a successful team, making the playoffs seven times and advancing all the way to the Calder Cup Finals in 1982.
-However, in 1989–90, they turned in a ghastly 11-60-9 record, dead last in the league.
+However, in 1989–90, they turned in a record of 11–60–9, worst in the league.
 The .194 winning percentage was the worst in AHL history at the time.
 The Whalers moved their affiliation to Springfield the next season, where the seven remaining players from the disastrous 1990 Binghamton season helped the Indians to their seventh and final Calder Cup championship.

 The market was previously served by: